DhairyaPatel2210/Screenshot_Manager/README.md

 # Note
-This is the code repository for my screenshot project, i have alreay made one repository with final desktop application file so if you need that link for it is given below: https://github.com/DhairyaPatel2210/Screenshot-Manager
+This is the code repository for my screenshot project, i have alreay made one repository with final execuatable file and link for it is given below: https://github.com/DhairyaPatel2210/Screenshot-Manager